wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - The main entry point for setup is the `initialize_journal(repo_path=None, config_path=None, journal_path=None)` function, which orchestrates validation, config creation, and directory setup.
 It supports partial recovery, fails fast on errors, and does not attempt automatic rollback (see docs/journal_init.md for details).

+- Integration tests for journal initialization (see `tests/integration/test_journal_init_integration.py`) cover clean initialization, re-initialization detection, partial recovery, and failure recovery.
+These tests ensure the full workflow is robust and reliable in real-world scenarios.

 ---

 # Engineering Journal MCP Server — Complete Developer Specification